 Jump to topic

 Eye twitching occurs when the eye muscles experience involuntary spasms.
-An eye twitch is medically known as myokymia.
+This can cause an eyelid twitch or abnormal blinking.

 Jump to topic